Vergina – Pella

 - Basic travel insurance (during transportation).

-- Assistance with the ticket issurance process for anyone who wishes to avoid the queue in the ticket office.
+- Assistance with the ticket issuance process for anyone who wishes to avoid the queue in the ticket office

 Aigai was the name of the ancient kingdom of Macedonia.
 The city was founded by Perdiccas I, the first king of the Macedonians, in the 7th century BC and expanded substantially in the early 5th century BC, when Alexander I was the King of the Macedonian kingdom.
 At the end of the century, during the reign of Archelaus I, Aigai hosted famous artists and intellectuals of the time, who were inspired and embellished the city with their works.
 Among them, the painter Zeuxis decorated with beautiful frescoes the royal palace and the tragedian Euripides who composed at Aigai his last tragedies: the “Archelaus” and “Bacchae”.